pum-purum-pum-pum/bioinfo/README.md

-# MIPT bioinformatics course on Rossalind made with Rust for fun
+# MIPT bioinformatics course on Rosalind made with Rust for fun